-After spending a couple nights in the red light districts I was quite amazed by the high prevalence of ladyboys that work at these places.
+After spending a couple nights in the red light districts experiencing Bangkok nightlife I was quite amazed by the high prevalence of ladyboys that work at these places.
 I don’t know any percentages but it was definitely more than the 5-10% I had initially thought.
 Maybe even as high as 50%.
-At first I was always on the lookout for an Adam’s apple, until I realized those could easily be removed via a simple surgery.
+At first I was constantly on the lookout for Adam’s apples, until realizing those could easily be removed via a simple surgery.
 In fact the entire sex change procedure is reported to cost only around $2000 USD in Thailand.
 With entertainment prices for tourist as high as they are that allows for a pretty quick ROI.
-Given all that it should be no surprise that many of the women these foreign tourists are ogling are not really women!
+It should be no surprise that many of the “women” these foreign tourists are ogling are not really women! 😱

 Keep in mind that prostitution is illegal in Thailand.
 All of these businesses must pay heavy kickbacks to the local police to keep their doors open and customers happy.
 If you should choose to go through with anything, just be sure it is with a woman first.